 IT’S A BEST BUY BECAUSE:

-The redesigned Chevrolet Colorado (along with its upmarket cousin, the GMC Canyon) offers up-to-date technology features and all-around refinement that its long-in-the-tooth competitors can’t match.
+The Chevrolet Colorado (along with its upmarket cousin, the GMC Canyon) offers up-to-date technology features and excellent all-around refinement, along with some options that its competitors can’t match.

 Rear-seat space is cramped, even in crew-cab models, and prices escalate quickly as features are added.

 Colorado and Canyon are notably bigger than their predecessors—and their Nissan Frontier and Toyota Tacoma rivals—but are about a foot-and-a-half shorter, six inches narrower, and three inches lower than the full-size Silverado and Sierra.
 They also differ from each other more than in the past.